software-composition-analysis/fosdem-2021-devroom/README.md

 was well attended with over 50 participants.

-We are seasoned open source developers that maintain a few popular SCA-related tools and projects and want to ensure that all FOSS developer in that domain can meet and share.
+We are seasoned open source developers that maintain a few popular SCA-related tools and projects and want to ensure that all FOSS developers in that domain can meet and share.

 Looking forward to meet you,

 the devroom organizers:

-Michael C. Jaeger, Fossology maintainer
+* Michael C. Jaeger, Fossology maintainer
-Maximilian Huber, Fossology and SW360 committer Philippe Ombredanne, ScanCode and AboutCode maintainer Kate Stewart, SPDX and ACT @ Linux Foundation
+* Maximilian Huber, Fossology and SW360 committer
+* Philippe Ombredanne, ScanCode and AboutCode maintainer
+* Kate Stewart, SPDX and ACT @ Linux Foundation

 ### How to Apply